 When you do need to check how much juice you have left, the Fuel Gauge displays how long you have got before you get left in the dark!
 Fuel Guage uses an easy to interpret colour coded system, lighting up green when you have full power then moving through, amber, red and endning with flashing red as your final warning to re-charge.

-Exposure TraceR Rear Light
+Exposure TraceR DayBright Rear Light

 Just like the Trace, the TraceR is available as either a single light or as a set.
 Slotting firmly onto the back of my seatpost, the bracket can either be positioned pointing slightly downwards or straight ahead.